top of page

 A new urban typology for coastal cities to address rising sea levels

-Our plan accommodates and mitigates rising sea levels while maintaining urban density critical to the success of cities.
+Our plan accommodates & mitigates rising sea levels while maintaining the urban density critical to success of cities.

 5 AIMS

-Healthy housing typologies of ecological timber alongside current housing: Thin square towers of engineered wood provide affordable housing of diverse sizes, all with corner exposures, harbor views and cross ventilation.
-Open air elevators and common roof gardens contribute to healthy living.
-Low-rise rowhousing above commercial space is powered by photovoltaic roof panels.
+Healthy housing typologies of ecological timber alongside current housing: Thin square towers of engineered wood provide affordable housing with corner exposures, harbor views & cross ventilation.

-Green transport network phases out carbon-based streets: New elevated Promenades extend from existing streets over wetlands to form new pedestrian and cycle networks.
-Regional and Local Suspended Electric Tramlines (SET) powered by photovoltaic canopies run elevated over coastal wetlands and canals.
+Green transport network phases out carbon-based streets: Elevated Promenades extend from existing streets over wetlands and support Suspended Electric Tramlines (SET) powered by photovoltaic canopies.

-Ground transition to Coastal Wetlands: As sea level rises the ground plane is transformed into a Coastal Wetlands / Public Landscape which thrives on increased tides and buffers storm surges.
+Ground transition to Coastal Wetlands: As sea level rises the ground plane is transformed into a Coastal Wetlands / Public Landscape which buffers storm surges.

-Phased transformation of existing fabric to new: Rather than an overarching master plan that requires completion to function, this vision accepts gradual transformation block by block to accommodate property contingencies and adjacencies to rising sea levels over time.
+Phased transformation of existing fabric to new: This vision accepts gradual transformation block by block to accommodate property contingencies and rising sea levels over time.

 bottom of page